GEIGEIGEIST/qmk-config-totem/readme.md

 Than use this command in QMK MSYS to create the firmware

 `qmk compile -kb totem -km default`

+If you use just a random keymap to test you can use the `totem_default.uf2` which you can find in the root of the repository.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) for more information.
 If you never used QMK, you can start with the [Newbs Guide](https://docs.qmk.fm/#/newbs).